 This plant loves to grow quickly and large!

-If you want to know what the vegetable form looks like, click here to see some harvested for retail sale.
+If you want to know the vegetable form, click here to see some harvested for retail sale.

-Next year, I will be growing these in the garden to see how well they do and what they taste like.
+Next year, I will grow these in the garden to see how well they do and taste.

 That seed mass will produce a very full tray quickly.

 If you want to economize seed, use less seed and let these microgreens grow larger.
-They will still taste great at the larger size.
+They will still taste great in the larger size.